type mapping structure

 The version increases from time to time when openapi-processor requires a new or changed configuration.
 In case the version changes, it is mentioned in the release notes.

-basic mapping
+basic type mapping

 some-key: {source type} => {target type}